hesiqi2000/zynq-lab/README.md

 ## Hardware Setup

 **PYNQ-Z2**:  Connect a micro USB from the board to the PC.
 Make sure that a jumper is connected to JTAG (between JP1_1 and JP1_2) and another one of them should be connected across the USB pins (between J9_2 and J9_3).

-**ZedBoard**:  Make sure that two micro-usb cables are used between the PC and the PROG and the UART connectors of the board and that the board is placed in the JTAG mode (MIO6-MIO2 jumpers are in the Dn position).

 ## Labs Overview: